 The HDPE or MDPE composite shell with foam plastic core is used primarily as a structural material with load-bearing, shear, and diaphragm capacity for a pre-fabricated integrated modular building system as an alternative to the requirements of Section 1403 of the IBC and CBC for walls and Section 1506 of the IBC and CBC for roofs.
 The HDPE or MDPE facing will act as the exterior and interior finish material.
 Other product characteristics shall comply with the governing code provisions or certification body’s evaluation criteria, as applicable.

 This criteria establishes minimum standards and minimum test requirements to assess the performance of HDPE or MDPE composite shell filled with PE or equal foam plastic as a building material, together with methods of marking and identification.

+This criteria also has provisions for determining Full-Scale Building Unit Tests In Seismic Design Category A to F for Determining Seismic Performance Factors (R, Ωo, Cd) as an Alternative Seismic Force-Resisting System following either Sections 5.4.7 or 5.4.8 of this criteria.

 The certification body issuing the evaluation report shall be accredited as complying with ISO/IEC Standard 17065 by an accreditation body conforming to ISO/IEC 17011 that is a signatory to the International Accreditation Forum (IAF) Multilateral Recognition Agreement (MLA).